Participant Preparation Guide

-- The Study Guide and curricular materials are located in a password-protected area of this website in order to restrict access to copyrighted material to only those registered for dialogue groups.
-Once your circle organizer registers your group, he/she will receive a password to share with circle members.
-You are strictly prohibited from sharing that password and, by extension, the copyrighted films and readings with anyone outside your dialogue circle.
+- The Study Guide and curricular materials are located in a password-protected area of this website in order to limit access to copyrighted material to only those registered for dialogue groups.
+Please do not share that password with people outside your dialogue circle.
 Exception: When a film/video or reading is made available in the syllabus through a link to a web address that is outside of the Sacred Ground password-protected area of The Episcopal Church website (i.e., via a freely accessible web address “elsewhere online”) then you are of course permitted, and encouraged, to share that with others.

 - An important example of prohibited use of films: Our licenses do not permit the screening of the films for your full congregation or broader community.
-They are only for screening by the dialogue circles that are engaged in the 10-session series (and must be free-of-charge for them).
-If members of the dialogue circle are inspired by one or more of the films and wish to share them with the whole congregation for a dialogue event, which would be wonderful, then please make arrangements with your church leadership to acquire the public performance license (and DVD or streaming access) from one of the film’s the films’ distributors.
+They are only for screening by the dialogue circles that are engaged in the 11-session series (and must be free-of-charge for them).
+If members of the dialogue circle are inspired by one or more of the films and wish to share them with the whole congregation for a dialogue event, which would be wonderful, then please make arrangements with your church leadership to acquire the public performance license (and DVD or streaming access) from one of the films’ distributors.

 4. Disclaimers and acknowledgment of limitations